RULES AND REGULATIONS

 WAVE TOUR SEEDING

-Riders are seeded according to their RIDER RANKING which is calculated from the best results from the previous one year of events (excluding pandemic year 2020 and 2021).
-This way a whole year of data is always being used for maximum fairness.
-Additionally, the current seeded event will be weighted by a factor of two, so that local riders may earn a stronger seed based on their performance from the previous year.
-If a rider without an established Wave Tour ranking enters a Wave Tour event, then the Head Judge will have complete discretion in the seeding process.
+Riders are seeded according to their RIDER RANKING which is calculated from the best results from the previous 18 months of events.
+This way 18 months of data is always being used for maximum fairness.
+If a rider without an established World Wave Tour ranking enters a Wave Tour event, then the Head Judge will have complete discretion in the seeding process.

 GRAND FINAL SEEDING